notacoderr/Mavoric/README.md

 If you use any code present here, please have the code reference this repository.

 ## Information
-Mavoric is still currently in development and I can not insure that you will recieve a 100% bug free experience.
+Mavoric is still currently in development and I can not ensure that you will recieve a 100% bug free experience.
 If you have any bugs or suggestions, please feel free to report them on this repository by clicking [here](https://github.com/Olybear9/Mavoric/issues/new).

 ## History